DrafProject/elmada/paper/paper.md

 Energy system models at the scale of individual decentral energy hubs can help decision-makers of energy hubs such as city quarters or industrial sites evaluate the cost and carbon emission saving potentials of their flexibility.
 For national scale models, the carbon emissions of the electricity supply system are endogenously determined.
 However, low-level models (at the scale of decentral energy hubs) need this information as input.
-And since specific carbon emissions of national electricity supply systems fluctuate hourly, the usage of at least hourly resolved carbon emission factors (CEFs) is essential [@Prina2020].
+Since specific carbon emissions of national electricity supply systems fluctuate hourly, the usage of dynamic (i.e. at least hourly resolved) carbon emission factors (CEFs) is essential [@Prina2020].

 `elmada` is an easy-to-use open-source Python package designed to provide dynamic electricity CEFs and prices for European countries.
 The target group includes modelers of distributed energy hubs who need electricity market data.